-Cloud application management services were then made its way to Project Solum.
+Cloud application management services then made their way to Project Solum.
 Its goal is to make cloud services easier to apply to the app development process of programmers.
 It was not fully CAMP-compliant, though, but only based on CAMP protocols.

-Another cloud application management services project is the Apache Brooklyn.
-Its blueprint is designed to conform to CAMP protocols.
+Another cloud application management services project is Apache Brooklyn.
+Its blueprint is designed to work with CAMP protocols.
 This is so that it could integrate application management services best practices.